gallochris/writing/_posts/2014-04-25-focus-is-saying-no.md

 > Steve Jobs

-He's Not Here could of changed.
+He's Not Here could have changed.
 It was [for sale on Craigslist](http://www.indyweek.com/indyweek/storied-bar-hes-not-here-is-for-sale-a-remembrance/Content?oid=2743700) in 2012.

-The bar could of added food.
+The bar could have added food.
 Undergone renovations to eliminate the smell.
 And started to deter the sketchy people who frequented it.

-It could of got it's liquor license.
+It could have got it's liquor license.
 They even joked about it on [April Fools](https://twitter.com/Hes_Not_Here/status/451160250201419776) this year.

 But it didn't do any of these things.
 It's never changed.